Trisha Brown: Exhibitions

-In 2003, "Trisha Brown: Dance and Art in Dialogue 1961-2001", was organized by the Addison Gallery of American Art at Phillips Academy and the Tang Teaching Museum and Art Gallery at Skidmore College; the exhibition later travelled to the Henry Art Gallery in 2004.
+In 2003, Trisha Brown: Dance and Art in Dialogue 1961–2001 was organized by the Addison Gallery of American Art at Phillips Academy and the Tang Teaching Museum and Art Gallery at Skidmore College; the exhibition later travelled to the Henry Art Gallery in 2004.
 In 2007, works of Brown's choreography and drawings were included in documenta 12.
 In 2008, the Walker Art Center presented "Trisha Brown: So That the Audience Does Not Know Whether I Have Stopped Dancing."
 In honor of her company's 40th anniversary season in 2010, the Whitney Museum of American Art hosted several performances as part of "Off the Wall: Part 2 — Seven Works by Trisha Brown".

 In 2011, the Trisha Brown Dance Company took over the atrium of the Museum of Modern Art as part of a Performance Exhibition Series in conjunction with the survey "On Line: Drawing Through the Twentieth Century".
 That same year, "Trisha Brown" was mounted at the Serralves Foundation, Porto.

 Brown's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

 Recognition

 Brown is the recipient of two Guggenheim Fellowships in Choreography, one in 1975 and one in 1984.

 In 1983, Brown received an honorary Doctor of Fine Arts from Oberlin College.
-She has also received numerous honorary doctorates.
+She also received numerous other honorary doctorates.
 She received a MacArthur Foundation grant in 1991, and served on the National Council on the Arts from 1994 to 1997.

 Brown is an Honorary Member of the American Academy of Arts and Letters.
-In 1988 she was named Chevalier dans L'Ordre des Arts et Lettres by the government of France.
-In January 2000 she was promoted to officier and in 2004, was again elevated; this time to the level of commandeur.
+In 1988, she was named Chevalier dans L'Ordre des Arts et Lettres by the government of France.
+In January 2000, she was promoted to officier and in 2004, was again elevated; this time to the level of commandeur.
 Brown's Set and Reset is included in the baccalaureate curriculum for French students pursuing dance studies.

 Brown was a 1994 recipient of the Samuel H. Scripps American Dance Festival Award, and she was inducted into the National Museum of Dance's Mr. & Mrs. Cornelius Vanderbilt Whitney Hall of Fame in 2000.
 In 2002, she was awarded the National Medal of Arts, and in 2005 she won the Prix Benois de la Danse for lifetime achievement.

-As part of the Rolex Mentor and Protégé Arts Initiative in 2010-11, Brown selected Australian dancer and choreographer Lee Serle as her protégé.
+As part of the Rolex Mentor and Protégé Arts Initiative in 2010–11, Brown selected Australian dancer and choreographer Lee Serle as her protégé.

 In 2011, Brown won the Dorothy and Lillian Gish Prize, an award worth about $300,000 that was named after the silent film actresses, and the Bessie Award for lifetime achievement.

 In 2012 Brown was the recipient of a United States Artists Fellow award.
 She also received a Foundation for Contemporary Arts Robert Rauschenberg Award in 2013.